ucasligang/ucasligang.github.io/_pages/about.md

 I am an Associate Senior Researcher (Tenure-track Senior Researcher) and Master's supervisor at the Institute of Information Engineering, Chinese Academy of Sciences (CAS), working on large-scale statistical learning theory and large language models (LLMs).
 In July 2020, I obtained my Ph.D. degree from Institute of Information Engineering, CAS, advised by Associate Prof. [Yong Liu](https://liuyonggsai.github.io/) and Prof. Weiping Wang.

-With the goal of bridging the gap between theories and algorithms, I am working to develop **theoretical guarantees** and **efficient algorithms** for LLMs and other machine learning methods.
-My research interests include, but are not limited to:
+To address the limited theoretical interpretability of large-scale machine learning algorithms, my focus lies in researching the foundational theoretical guarantees of large language models and other large-scale machine learning algorithms.
+I aim to enhance algorithms guided by theoretical findings, thereby reducing the gap between foundational theory and practical implementation.
+My research interests encompass but are not limited to:
 * **LLMs and Deep Learning Theory**: theoretical studies on the unique capabilities of large language models (such as emergent abilities and grokking), as well as benign overfitting or the double descent phenomenon in deep learning.
 * **Efficient LLMs**: efficient Transformers, compressed LLMs, and parameter-efficient fine-tuning (PEFT).
 * **Large-scale Machine Learning**: statistical guarantees and improved algorithms for large-scale machine learning methods, including federated learning, distributed learning, random features, Nyström methods, sketching, etc.